wigmeister2000/foundry-4e-compendium/README.md

 ## Optional Modules
 * The data is optimized for display with [Fox's 4e Styling](https://github.com/FoxLee/fox-4e-styling/).
 * Auras can be shown with [Token Auras](https://bitbucket.org/Fyorl/token-auras/).

-## Features and Documentation
-* 4e rule elements.
-* Character import from DDI CBuilder.
-* Encounter building and level adjustment tools.
-* Have a look at the _4e Compendium Help_ in the _Compendium Packs_ tab in Foundry.

 ## Building from Source